Chapter 5. Data Practices

 How to Make a Request for Your Data

-To look at data, or request copies of data that GRRL keeps about you, your minor children, or an individual for whom you have been appointed legal guardian, make a written request.
+You can ask to look at (inspect) data at our offices, or ask for copies of data that we have about you, your minor child, or an individual for whom you have been appointed legal guardian.
 Make your request for data to the appropriate individual listed in the Data Practices Contacts.
-You may make your request by mail, fax, or email, using the GRRL Data Request Form - Data Subjects.
+You may make your request by mail, fax, or email, using the GRRL Data Request Form – Data Subjects.

 If you choose not use to use the GRRL Data Request Form – Data Subjects, your request should include:

-• whether you would like to inspect the data, have copies of the data, or both;
+- Include whether you would like to inspect the data, have copies of the data, or both.

-• a clear description of the data you would like to inspect or have copied; and
+- Provide a clear description of the data you would like to inspect or have copied.

-• identifying information that proves you are the data subject, or data subject’s parent/guardian.
+- Provide proof that you are the data subject or data subject’s parent/legal guardian.

-• If GRRL has the data, but the data are confidential or private data that are not about you, GRRL will notify you within 10 business days and state which specific law says you cannot access the data.
+- If GRRL has the data, but the data are confidential or private data that are not about you, GRRL will notify you within 10 business days and identify the law that prevents us from providing the data.

-• provide you with copies of the data within 10 business days.
-You may choose to pick up your copies, or GRRL will mail or fax them to you.
-GRRL will provide electronic copies (such as email or CD-ROM) upon request if GRRL keeps the data in electronic format.
+- Tell you how much the copies cost, and then provide you with copies of the data within 10 business days and upon payment of charges for the copies.
+You may choose to pick up your copies, or have us mail or email them to you.
+We will provide electronic copies (such as email or CD-ROM) upon request, if we keep the data in electronic format and we can reasonably make a copy.

 After GRRL has provided you with access to data about you, GRRL does not have to show you the data again for 6 months unless there is a dispute or GRRL collects or creates new data about you.